Kolomoki Mounds: Mound D

 Mound D is one of the eight visible mounds at the Kolomoki site.
 It is a conical mound that is 20 ft high from the ground.
 It is centrally located at Kolomoki.
 Archeologists discovered the remains of 77 burials and ceremonial pottery here.
 The effigy pottery discovered was shaped in various animal and bird shapes, such as deer, quail and owls.

 Mound D was constructed in several stages, each time increasing in size.
 It began as a square-platform mound that was about 6 ft tall.
 This original platform mound was built from yellow clay.
 Sixty pottery vessels were placed on the east wall including the above effigy pottery.

 After many subsequent burials and the addition of more yellow clay in layers, the mound was shaped as a larger circular mound about 10 ft tall.
 These burials took place on the eastern side of the mound, and the skulls face eastward, the direction of the rising sun, apparently for religious reasons.
 Burial objects made from iron and copper and pearl beads were included as ceremonial objects with the burials.
 Finally, the entire mound was covered with red clay.

 Museum

 The park's museum was built to incorporate part of an excavated mound; it provides an authentic setting for viewing artifacts.
 The museum features a film about how this mound was built and excavated.

+Thefts and recoveries

 In March 1974, a thief entered the museum at the park and stole more than 129 ancient pots and effigies, numerous arrowheads, and other treasures.
 Every artifact on display was stolen.
 Several years later, many of the pieces were recovered by police and dealers in Miami and St. Augustine, Florida.
 But, with more than 70 relics still missing, the Georgia Department of Natural Resources (DNR) has sought public help in recovering these artifacts.
 Archeologists believe the pots are somewhere in Georgia or Florida, perhaps held by dealers or private collectors.